Bikes + art + Pollo Tropical, hooray! — photo by Robby Campbell

 – witness harness-bound dancers boogie-ing up and down the walls at MDC

 – stop at Downtown Art House for a noise show and Tasha’s Magic City Bazaar flea market

-The tour starts at 4 pm sharp!
+The ride starts at 4 pm sharp, and it will end at 6:30 pm for the picnic.
 Please arrive at least 15 minutes early so we can check you in.